I must have drunk a glass of cocktail from the River of Mnemosyne

 The city of Akrotiri had never imagined itself

-buried with the ash on a mundane 1700 B.C day;
+buried under ash on a mundane 1700 B.C day;

-And Hadrian’s Library was never built to be with the absence
+And Hadrian’s Library was never built to be in absence

 of books and physical knowledge;

-And to the kitten who has leaped onto me without any purposes,
+And to the kitten who has leaped onto me without any intentions,

 I must let you go.
 I lack a reason to stay.

 What should I do to capsulate the Aegean Sea?